Simply enter your details below to get your free quote from our expert team.

 And if you are still curious and want to know more about us, why not have a look at our Team or Awards pages.

-This animation video was a project for one of our international clients who rely on us to advertise their services to a global audience.
-We were asked to translate the original English voiceover and onscreen text into German, French and Mandarin Chinese, which is the version we have chosen to show you here.
+As a voice over agency that also offers audio visual translation services, we are in a great place to accompany our clients along several steps of their journeys, as was the case for this animation video, a project for one of our many international clients who rely on us to advertise their services and products to a global audience.
+We were asked to translate the original English voiceover and onscreen text into German, French and Mandarin Chinese, and then voice the video in these languages as well.

 With GoLocalise you get an experienced and motivated team of professionals that work regularly alongside translation and production companies.
 We understand the technical requirements necessary to produce perfect foreign language and English voice overs.
 Our project managers will assist you along the way and we’ll break down the process and present it to you without the big words or technical industry jargon, so you don’t need to worry about the technical aspects and can simply concentrate on growing your business.
 By working with GoLocalise you’ll be able to offer additional services, i.e., voice over, subtitling and translation to your clients, with a partner who will deliver and on whom you can truly rely.